mmistakes/minimal-mistakes/_posts/2018-04-2017-PowerShell-Summit-Recap.md

 I went back for a drink at the hotel bar and ran into a whole slew of fantastic people that I would grow closer with as the week went on.
 It was so special to just feel comfortable walking up to a group of PowerShellers and just hop right in.
 I got so much fantastic advice from people over the course of the week in that bar/lounge area.
 I got to become friends with quite a few killer people.
 A lot of the social events ended up being more valuable than some of the sessions and that isn't to downplay the sessions; they were fantastic.
 There just something about being able to have a conversation with other people and share experiences and different things we've encountered in PowerShell.

-#### Lightning Demo!
+#### Lightning Demo

 After going back and forth several times I decided that I was going to go through with the lightning demo.
 I nervously typed up my entry and submitted it to Warren Frame.
 I'm usually comfortable on stages, but it was pretty intimidating being in front of a whole bunch of people.
 I nervously sipped down my coffee and headed on stage.
 It went well and I was relieved that I had actually done it.
 I look forward to being more comfortable on stage next time and it was a great chance to get my feet wet.
 Thanks so much to [Chris Gardner](https://twitter.com/HalbaradKenafin) and [Herb Martin](https://twitter.com/HerbMartin) for really encouraging me to do the lightning demo.
 There were a lot of really interesting lightning demos and I was mostly just relieved that I had gotten it out of the way.

 ![Lightning Demo! -Photo by @LazyWinAdm](/assets/lightningdemo.jpg){:class="img-responsive"}

 I decided to get a few people together to go to dinner.

-####

 #### Meeting Mentors/Friends